ivanov/vim-ipython/README.rst

 ----------------------------
 Thanks and Bug Participation
 ----------------------------
+Here's a brief acknowledgment of the folks who have graciously pitched in.
+If you've been missed, don't hesitate to contact me, or better yet, submit a pull request with your attribution.

-* @MinRK for guiding me through the IPython kernel manager protocol.
+* @minrk for guiding me through the IPython kernel manager protocol, and support of connection_file-based IPython connection (#13)
 * @nakamuray and @tcheneau for reporting and providing a fix for when vim is compiled without a gui (#1)
 * @unpingco for reporting Windows bugs (#3,#4), providing better multiline